erikabarcott/profitbricks-sdk-groovy/Readme.md

 #### Reboot a Server

-This will force a hard reboot of the server.
+Forces a hard reboot of the server.
 Do not use this method if you want to gracefully reboot the machine.
 This is the equivalent of powering off the machine and turning it back on.

-The following table describes the request arguments:
+**Request Arguments**

 | Name| Required | Type | Description |
 |---|:-:|---|---|
 | datacenterId | **yes** | string | The ID of the VDC. |
 | serverId | **yes** | string | The ID of the server. |

-After retrieving a server, either by getting it by id, or as a create response object, you can call the `Reboot` method directly.
+After retrieving a server, either by getting it by ID, or as a create response object, you can call the `Reboot` method directly.

 ```
 s.dataCenter=dc.read(datacenterId)